Exam 1 Study Guide

 Reset them:

 This is more common but requires authenticating the requestor to avoid a denial of service attack.
-The common thing to do is to send a password reset link to an email address that was entered when the account was created.
-We again have the problem that if someone has access to your mail, they will have access to the password reset link and will be able to create a new password for your account.
+The common thing to do is to send a password reset link to an email address entered when the account was created.
+We again have the problem that if someone has access to your mail, they will have access to the password reset link and can create a new password for your account.
 In both these cases, we have the problem that users may no longer have the same email address.
 Think of the people who switched from Comcast to get Verizon FiOS and switched their comcast.net addresses to verizon.net (note: avoid using email addresses tied to services or locations that you might change).

 Provide hints: